phuvf/oscpoint/README.md

 - `/oscpoint/slideshow/white [optional integer: n]`
 Sets white screen overlay. *n* = 1 white on, *n* = 0 white off.
 If no integer is provided, white screen will toggle.

+- `/oscpoint/slideshow/laserpointer [optional integer: n]`
+Turns on/off virtual laser pointer. *n* = 1 laser on, *n* = 0 laser off.
+If no integer is provided, laser will toggle.

 ### Media control

 *Due to the way PowerPoint handles media, these actions will only work if you're in slideshow mode and there's a single media element on the current slide.*